billg-splunk/splunk-metrics-oc/spark/README.md

-# databricks
+# Spark
-Example of running databricks and using Apache Spark to pull metrics with the OTel Collector.
+Example of running Apache Spark to pull metrics with the OTel Collector.

 This is a work in progress.